mroonga/mroonga/doc/source/userguide/storage.rst

   ./configure --with-default-parser TokenMecab ...

-Or you can set ``groonga_default_parser`` variable in my.cnf or by SQL.
+Or you can set ``mroonga_default_parser`` variable in my.cnf or by SQL.
 If you specify it in my.cnf, the change will not be lost after restarting MySQL, but you need to restart MySQL to make it effective.
 On the other hand, if you set it in SQL, the change is effective immediately, but it will be lost when you restart MySQL.

 my.cnf::

   [mysqld]
-  groonga_default_parser=TokenMecab
+  mroonga_default_parser=TokenMecab

 SQL::

-  mysql> SET GLOBAL groonga_default_parser = TokenMecab;
+  mysql> SET GLOBAL mroonga_default_parser = TokenMecab;
   Query OK, 0 rows affected (0.00 sec)

 How to use geolocation search